kirbs-/hide_code/README.md

 ![image3.2](/images/3.2.png)

 ## Exporting
-Exported file output is saved in Jupyter's current working directory with the notebook's file name + '.html' or '.pdf'. **Exporting to PDF via notebook requires [wkhtmltopdf](http://wkhtmltopdf.org/)!**
+Exporting respects hide code/prmpt cell selections only.
+Output is saved in Jupyter's current working directory with the notebook's file name + '.html' or '.pdf'. **Exporting to PDF via notebook requires [wkhtmltopdf](http://wkhtmltopdf.org/)!**

 This feature continues to evolve.
 Items on the road map incude:
 * saving to a different file loaction.